sensu/sensu-docs/content/sensu-go/6.7/api/enterprise/webconfig.md

 ### Example {#configglobalconfighooks-put-example}

-In the following example, an HTTP PUT request is submitted to the `/config/:globalconfig` API endpoint to update the `custom-web-ui` configuration, resulting in an HTTP `200 OK` response and the updated configuration definition.
+In the following example, an HTTP PUT request is submitted to the `/config/:globalconfig` API endpoint to update the `custom-web-ui` configuration:

 {{< code shell >}}
 curl -X PUT \